 Pensions fall under the category of defined benefit plans, which means that retirees are guaranteed a fixed amount of income each month.
 The exact sum is dependent on the terms of the contract, and it’s usually dependent on how long you worked for that employer.
 One of the benefits of receiving a pension is that you don’t have to worry at all about the investment decisions—all of the technicalities are out of your control and you’re guaranteed to receive a fixed amount of income.

 Keep Reading: 7 great part-time jobs for retirees

 3. Starting a Business

 While some retirees may scoff at the idea, the reality is that it’s never been more feasible for seniors to start a business in retirement.
 While it’s true that retirees may face unique challenges in getting their businesses off the ground, the statistics indicate that retired entrepreneurs are significantly more likely to achieve success than their younger counterparts.
 By reducing your overhead costs and capitalizing on the connections you’ve nurtured throughout your career, launching your own startup is well within the reach of countless retirees.

 Keep Reading: Transitioning to retirement: what you need to know

 4. Reverse Mortgage

-Ideal for older Americans who are in need of cash, reverse mortgages allow homeowners to sell equity of their home for cash.
+Ideal for older Americans who are in need of cash, reverse mortgages allows homeowners to sell equity of their home for cash.
 A huge advantage of reverse mortgages is that they won’t disqualify you from receiving your government benefits, so you’ll be able to enjoy an influx of money without worrying about negative consequences.
 Additionally, it’s much easier to receive a reverse mortgage than it is to be approved for a loan through a bank.
 Plus, the income from reverse mortgages is generally not taxed.

 5. Real Estate